codophilic/Learn-ReactJS/About.md

 # About React JS

-- React.js is a JavaScript library and not a framework for building user interfaces, primarily for single-page applications where the data dynamically updates without requiring a full page reload.
+- **React.js** is a JavaScript library and not a framework for building user interfaces, primarily for single-page applications where the data dynamically updates without requiring a full page reload.
-- It’s component-based, which means it lets developers create reusable UI components that manage their own state.
+- It's component-based, which means it lets developers create reusable UI components that manage their own state.
 React was originally developed by Facebook (now Meta), which introduced it in 2013 to solve the challenges of managing complex and interactive user interfaces.

 ## Component Based